rohsiepe/freeipa-mailcow/README.md

 Adds LDAP accounts to mailcow-dockerized and enables LDAP authentication with a FreeIPA backend.

-## Currently, this doesn't work at all.
+## Currently, this should be feature complete, but is largely untested.
 Turn to the original, programmierus/ldap-mailcow, for something working

 * [How does it work](#how-does-it-work)
 * [Usage](#usage)